Pelosi says complaint shows Trump was engaged in a cover-up

 "This is nothing that we take lightly," she said.

-As the House plunges into an impeachment inquiry, Republican leaders largely stood silent in the face of new details about the White House role in shielding the president's conversation rom public view.
+As the House plunges into an impeachment inquiry, Republican leaders largely stood silent in the face of new details about the White House role in shielding the president's conversation from public view.

 RELATED: Merriam-Webster says a lot of people are looking up the definition of 'impeach'